undb-io/docs/src/content/docs/developer/openapi.md

 ## Summary

 The **OpenAPI** feature in **undb** provides a comprehensive and automatically generated API specification that allows developers to interact with table data programmatically.
-With support for CRUD operations, batch processing, and real-time subscriptions, the OpenAPI is a powerful tool for integrating **undb** with external applications and automating workflows.
+With support for CRUD operations, batch processing, real-time subscriptions, and view-specific endpoints, the OpenAPI is a powerful tool for integrating **undb** with external applications and automating workflows.

+---